Houston Texans Go On Spending Spree, Hand Out Four Big Contract Extensions

 — Adam Schefter (@AdamSchefter) August 31, 2017

 Next up for an extension was starting tight end C.J.
 Fiedorowicz.
 His deal was first reported by Mark Berman, who is the sports director at Fox 26 Houston (KRIV), to be a three-year extension.
-Schefter that reported that a source had told him the details of the deal, as the tight end would be getting $21.5 million and $10 million in guaranteed money.
+Schefter reported that a source had told him the details of the deal, as the tight end would be getting $21.5 million and $10 million in guaranteed money.

 Fiedorowicz was yet another member of the team’s 2014 draft class, having been taken in the third round out of Iowa.
 In his first two years in the NFL, he was mostly a blocking tight end but said going into 2016 that he had put a lot of effort into becoming a better pass catcher.
 This certainly showed itself on the field last season and helped reward Fiedorowicz’s bank account.